muratk3n/thirdwave/en/tweets/2020/week13c.md

 ---

 We all wish all this badness would go away with a great speech.
-That ship has sailed my friend...
+That ship has sailed...
 Substantial changes, pronto.
 Otherwise we are screwed.

 *2020-3-24 18:7:4*